Mellanox/dpdk-mlx4/lib/librte_pmd_mlx4/README.rst

 -----------

 In this mode, *librte_pmd_mlx4* is compiled independently as a shared object.
-The :abbr:`DPDK (Data Plane Development Kit)` source tree is only required for its headers.
+The DPDK source tree is only required for its headers.

 .. note::

-   This mode is only supported by 6WIND :abbr:`DPDK (Data Plane Development Kit)`.
+   This mode is only supported by 6WIND DPDK.

-Once :abbr:`DPDK (Data Plane Development Kit)` is compiled, *librte_pmd_mlx4* can be unpacked elsewhere and compiled::
+Once DPDK is compiled, *librte_pmd_mlx4* can be unpacked elsewhere and compiled::

  # tar -xzvf /path/to/librte_pmd_mlx4-1.10.tar.gz